oroinc/platform/src/Oro/Bundle/TranslationBundle/Resources/doc/reference/internationalization_use_cases.md

 }
 ```

-Also `Gedmo/Translatable` requires dictionary which will contains all translations for the original entity:
+Also, `Gedmo/Translatable` requires a dictionary with all translations for the original entity fields:
 ```php
 <?php